AMP homeEventsSpecial featuresRecommended cdsRecommended readingVarious photosContact AMPRelevant links

 Going back to his school days in Nigeria to find out when he first took a keen interest in music, he used the school piano to teach himself to play Fela Kuti’s music.
 He recalls his grandfather being a church organist who had a great influence on his piano-playing.
 From age 14, Dele also started to play guitar and was a backing singer in the school band "Hidden Truth" after picking up a few foundational rudiments from the music teacher at Igbobi College.

-From 1980-1986 Dele was in Fela Kuti’s band Egypt 80.
-They toured all over Europe and USA.
 In the years 1987-1992 Dele was in Femi Kuti’s Jazz Quartet, they toured Benin Republic, Togo, Ivory Coast and Ghana.

 During 1986-1995 Dele toured France, Spain, Austria, Holland, Belgium, Switzerland, UK, Germany, Denmark, USA, Canada, Ivory Coast, Togo, Benin Republic and Ghana with Femi Kuti and the Positive Force [co-founder].

-Top venues in London where Dele has played since 2000 include: the South Bank Halls (Queen Elizabeth Hall and Purcell Room) and Smollensky’s.
+Top venues in London where Dele has played since 2000 include the South Bank Halls and Smollensky’s.
 Dele started 2003 with a bang that can only be attributed to the successful release of his album Turbulent Times at the beginning of 2002.
-Following this, in 2003 Dele featured his 14-piece strong Afrobeat Orchestra at the Queen Elizabeth Hall, London, and at the x.trax showcase in Manchester in March and May repsectively.
-Dele then went on to storm and rock the Jazz Café, in June 2003.
-At this show he performed several new tracks from his forthcoming CD.
-Dele Sosimi now performs in three formats – as the Afrobeat Acoustic Trio, as a 6-piece
+Following this, in 2003 Dele and his 14-piece strong Afrobeat Orchestra stormed and rocked the Queen Elizabeth Hall, London, the x.trax showcase in Manchester, the Respect Festival at the Millenium Dome in Greenwich and the Jazz Café.
+Another highlight was at London's Africa Day 2007.
+Internationally Dele has performed in Holland, Mexico City, Canada and Norway.

-the other as a minimum 10-piece Afrobeat Orchestra.
+Trio, as a 6-piece group, called Dele Sosimi’s Gbedu and the other as a minimum 10-piece Afrobeat Orchestra.
 Some of Dele Sosimi’s original compositions currently being played include ‘Gbedu 1’, ‘Big Cat Fat Cat’, ‘Turbulent Tymes’, ‘Di Godfada’ & ‘Phase 2 (What Next?)’.
 Others include; ‘Wahala O’, ‘Solid Block’, ‘Stop it Don’t Do That’, ‘No Place To Be Shy’ and ‘Suru Ni’.

 Dele says that his children are very interested in his music and are currently learning different instruments.
 He goes on to say “I aspire to be great in what I do and this is a continuous thing.
 Also to be a role model to other musicians.” and “Life throws challenges all the time.
 The ability to take on the challenges to the best of your current ability will make you better prepared for the next ones.”